lkugler/RTTOV-WRF/README.md

 for the channels activated in `pyrttov_IR+VIS.py`.

+### You want to contribute
+Please open an issue.
+Current To-Do-List:
+1) change from numpy output to netcdf with xarray
+2)

 ### Note:
 The python version calling `pyrttov_IR+VIS.py` must be the same as the one used for compiling RTTOV.